myrne/faithful/README.md

 ### Utility functions

+* `return` - returns a resolved promise with specified value
+* `throw` - returns a failed promise with specified error
 * `log` - logs the resolved value of a promise with `console.log`
 * `dir` - logs the resolved value of a promise with `console.dir`